isaacnmm/pestpolicy-hugo2XX/content/posts/soundproof-a-tent/index.md

 ### 1. Carpeting
 One of the cheaper end easiest ways to soundproof would be to lay carpeting down, thick carpets work best absorbing the bass frequencies which travel through the ground.
 ### 2. Moving Blankets
-These�blankets are known to be great for absorbing sound and they are not too�expensive either.
-All you will need to do is hang them in your tent against the�walls and they will act as a sound barrier. https://www.youtube.com/watch?v=dEUP9Qp81dQ
+Theseblankets are known to be great for absorbing sound and they are not tooexpensive either.
+All you will need to do is hang them in your tent against thewalls and they will act as a sound barrier. https://www.youtube.com/watch?v=dEUP9Qp81dQ
 ### 3. Acoustic Barriers
 This material is used in recording studios granting it a great material to use.
 It can be on the more expensive side but I believe it is worth every penny.
 When purchasing the material companies size them to room size in a house or studio so you may have to cut the material down to the size of your tent.
 ### 4. Building a Structure
-This�tip is aimed more for those who will be living in a tent for at least a few�days and more as building and placing a temporary structure can still take up a�lot of time.
+Thistip is aimed more for those who will be living in a tent for at least a fewdays and more as building and placing a temporary structure can still take up alot of time.
 You will need to build and assemble a wooden frame around your tent and attach materials that can insulate sound onto the wooden beans.
 Read Also:
 Noise Cancelling Headphones
 .